SpudMonkey7k/neopets-flash-fix-VM/README.md

 # Play Flash, Shockwave, and 3dvia Neopets games on Windows 10 and Windows 11!
 Works in 2022 / 2023

+## 2023-03-29: README FIRST!
+Important Update - Translation Mirror!
+We are pleased to give you an amazing new feature!
+This will prevent Stackpath from interfering with your game loading.
+No more "undefined" instead of the game text!

+The way this works is, it redirects the request for the translations to a mirror, which will never respond with a stack path interruption!

+If you encounter a language/game combo that doesn't work, you should hear a 'Ding' accompanied by an Alert popup.
+(Sometimes this popup is hidden, and you have to hover over the Fiddler task bar menu and select the pop up)

+The options to control this are in Rules->Advanced.
+- "Use Neopets Translations" will make it load translations from Neopets (the old way)
+- "Auto Upload Translations" this will upload the translations automatically as you play the games.
+- "Has Neopets Premium." - This option disabled the "Cannot load player config" fix, because Premium members aren't affected by it.
+Only enable this if you have Premium!

+**We need people from different languages to use the *Auto Upload Translations* option!**

+We believe we have all of the English language games mirrored, so if you're on English, you don't have to do anything!

+Note: There is also an option in Rules->Advanced->

 ### Preface:
 This guide is confirmed to work on Windows 10 and 11.
 The steps SHOULD work on Windows 7/8, also, but some things might be different, like installation paths.